ConditionHQConditionHQ

 Changes relevant to property managers include updates to the minimum standards for rental properties, which took effect in phases.
 These standards set baseline requirements for the condition and facilities that rental properties must provide.
 Property managers should be familiar with these standards and ensure they are reflected in condition reports, particularly for items like smoke alarms, window and door security, and bathroom and kitchen facilities.

-Regardless of future reforms, the fundamentals remain the same: thorough condition reports, timestamped photographs, and well-organised evidence are the foundation of effective bond management in Western Australia.
-Legislative changes may alter the process, but they do not change the importance of good documentation.
+Regardless of which reform is in effect, the fundamentals remain the same: thorough condition reports, timestamped photographs, and well-organised evidence are the foundation of effective bond management in Western Australia.
+Legislative changes alter the forum, but they do not change the importance of good documentation.

 Common WA-Specific Compliance Mistakes